c0decave/pdfgrab/Readme.md

 ## Is it failproof?

 Not at all.
 Please note that metadata as every other data is just written to that file.
-So i can be changed before it is uploaded.
+So it can be changed before it is uploaded.
 Said that, the amount of companies really changing that sort of data is maybe at 20%.
 Also you will recognize if it is empty or alike.

 ## How does it work?